-- A. Superintendent closes school all day: In the event that school has been canceled, all practices/meetings will be canceled.
-In the event, a high school team has a scheduled contest the immediate day following a school closing, the approval of a volunteer practice will be considered. - B. Superintendent dismisses school early or notifies of a late start: If schools are dismissed early, there will be no after-school practice/meetings.
+- A. In the event school is canceled, all practices/meetings will be canceled.
+In the event, a high school team has a scheduled contest the immediate day following a school closing, a volunteer practice may be approved at the discretion of the superintendent their designee. - B. If school is dismissed early, there will be no after-school practice/meetings.
 If school is delayed, there will be no before-school practice/meetings.